GodricLee/Web3.0_PrivateAccountTradingPlatform/README.md

 # 🤝 `Need help?`

-If you need help with setting up the boilerplate or have other questions - don't hesitate to contact us!
+If you need help with setting up the project or have other questions - don't hesitate to contact us!
 You may see our contact details in the bottom of our website.

 # 🚀 `Quick Start`